aws-amplify/amplify-hosting/FAQ.md

 ```

 ### Reverse Proxying to external API
-A basic example of reverse proxying your Amplify-hosted app to a third party API can be found in the [documentation](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html#reverse-proxy-rewrite).
+A basic example of reverse proxying your Amplify-hosted app to a third party API can be found in the [Reverse proxy rewrite documentation](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html#reverse-proxy-rewrite).
 Additionally, a dynamic endpoint can be setup as follows:
 ```json
 [
     {